AlexB52/portfolio/source/blog/2021-01-14-testing-model-concerns.html.md

 ## What are concerns?

-Concerns are the Rails way to grant a role, include a module to a Ruby class.
+Concerns are the Rails way to grant a role or interface to a Ruby class.
 It provides a nicer syntax than Ruby and aims to clarify confusion around dependencies when used with nested modules.
 Here is the [documentation](https://api.rubyonrails.org/v6.1.0/classes/ActiveSupport/Concern.html).

 ## Example: The Reviewable Concern